 IKEA doesn’t sell furniture style legs for their islands, but it’s pretty easy to order them online in a variety of styles.
 You can buy them in person at Lowes or Home Depot or even make your own out of stock plywood and molding pieces.
 They are available in a variety of woods, and a good painter should be able to finish them to match your doors.

-If you are considering a traditional or transitional style IKEA kitchen, you can make it look more polished and finished by adding stock molding from your local big box store in a few areas.
+If you are considering a traditional or transitional style IKEA kitchen, you can make it look more polished and finished by adding stock molding like crown molding, light rail, and baseboard from your local big box store.

 Base molding builds up the base of the island to create that furniture look.
 You can also wrap it around the bottom of the cabinet at the end of a run and return it into the toe kick.
 You generally want your base molding to be shorter than the height of the toe kick (the recess at the bottom of a base cabinet) so that you can make that return if necessary.
 IKEA toe kicks are designed to be 4.5″ tall (the 30″ high box plus 4.5″ to bring you to the 34.5″ standard height), which gives you some nice options for molding styles.